wearenewpublic/demos/README.md

 ## Using Data

 The prototype garden uses a very simple data model, with the following functions:
-* **useCollection** - Fetch items from a particular table, given sorting rules.
+* **useCollection(typename, {filter, sortBy})** - Fetch items from a particular table, given sorting rules.
 This function is a React hook, and so your component will automatically refresh when data changes.
-* **useObject** - Fetch an individual data item by its key.
+* **useObject(typename, key)** - Fetch an individual data item by its key.
-* **addObject** - Add a new object to a table.
-The `from`, `time`, and `key` fields are automatically filled in with the current user, time, and object key so you don't need to provide them.
-* **modifyObject** - Modify an object in a table.
-For prototyes there are no security rules here.
-When we introduce one time products we will add constraints on what can be modified.
-* **usePersona** - Get the current user.
+* **usePersona()** - Get the current user.
-* **useGlobalData** - Get a global variable that isn't part of a collection
+* **useGlobalData(key)** - Get a global variable that isn't part of a collection
-* **useSessionData** - Get a variable that is specific to this particular user session.
+* **useSessionData(key)** - Get state that is specific to this particular user session.
+Use together with `datastore.setSessionState(key, value)` to manage global UI state.
-* **useDatastore** - Get a `datastore` object that can be used to modify the datastore from inside a callback.
+* **useDatastore()** - Get a `datastore` object that can be used to modify the datastore from inside a callback.
 * **datastore.getCollection/Object etc** - Non-hook equivalents of the `use` functions that can be used to read data within a callback.
-* **datastore.addObject/setObject/modifyObject** - Methods to modify the state from within a callback, in response to user actions.
+* **datastore.addObject/setObject/setSessionData/modifyObject** - Methods to modify the state from within a callback, in response to user actions.

+Search for a method name in current prototypes to see how to use these in practice.
+As with other React apps, you should avoid using global variables to manage state.

 ## Using GPT